bjks/gfp_gaussian_process/README.md

--o, --outdir               specify output direction and do not use default -t, --tolerance            absolute tolerance of maximization between optimization steps, default=1e-1 -space, --search_space     search parameter space in 'log' or 'linear' space, default: 'linear' -m, --maximize             run maximization
+-o, --outdir               specify output direction and do not use default -t, --tolerance            absolute tolerance of maximization between optimization steps, default=1e-1 -space, --search_space     search parameter space in 'log' or 'linear' space, default: 'linear' -stat, --stationary        indicates that the cells are not growing (much) -beta, --use_beta          indicates that the initial beta will be used to initialize the cells -m, --maximize             run maximization
 -s, --scan                 run 1d parameter scan
 -p, --predict              run prediction